Blog:

 Summer 2024:

 After this was under my belt I started focusing almost all my time on bringing new ideas and innovation to the company.
 Lots of different thoughts and ideas later I proposed a plan to start implementing robots to the owner and it was approved.
-I chose a Yaskawa MotoMan GP50 to do testing on because its maximum load was three times heavier than the heaviest propeller this company manufactured.
+I chose a Yaskawa MotoMan GP50 to do testing on because its maximum load was three times heavier than the heaviest product this company manufactured.
 Additionally, there were safety features and other robots I would be able to integrate in with this robot.
 Once I set up a testing space and had the robot working I designed many different toolings to attach to the robot after being 3D printed until a final decision was made for the best attachments.
 After this I made a couple programs for the robot to show off its capabilities and roughly show how it would be implemented to the owner.

 Along the way some things I learned at this internship additionally are driving a forklift and scissor lift, tig welding, stick welding, 3d printing, laser etching, cnc milling, cnc drill press, pull and push broaching, 3d scanning, laser topography mapping, large pin mill machines, cad modeling programs other than solidworks, machining and fabrication techniques, communicating with foundries owned by this company in China and Mexico, and managing/ conducting a large project safely in a industrial facility.